charleso/gitcc4j/README.rst

 Config
 ======

-Pretty much the same as the python version, which a few extra annoying UCM ones which I can't seem to avoid.
+Pretty much the same as the python version, with a few extra annoying UCM ones which I can't seem to avoid.

 ::